-Education is every child’s right and one that paves the way to a successful and productive future.
+Education is every child’s right, paving the way to a happy, successful and productive future.

 These education resources represent just a small selection of materials produced by UNICEF and its partners.
 The list is regularly updated to include the latest information.

 - Building Better Brains: New Frontiers in Early Childhood Development

 - Integrated Approaches to Early Childhood Development: 0-3 Years

 - Child-Friendly, Equitable and Quality Basic Education: 6-12 Years